kshaffer/courses/mt1-assign.md

 The bulk of class will be devoted to work on cantus firmus composition.
 To prepare, please do the following:

 - Review the [class notes from our collaborative *cantus firmus* analysis](https://docs.google.com/a/colorado.edu/document/d/184qg4LBiNK_R_mw61a813upINOe2hBsr13yIZRyh6zE/edit?usp=sharing).
 - Read the [Composing a cantus firmus](http://openmusictheory.com/cantusFirmus.html) resource on OMT.
+Note the differences between these two resources to enter in the form below.
 - Read the resource and watch the video on using the Trinket modules embedded in OMT.
 - Attempt the practice exercise at the end of the cantus firmus resource.
 Before doing so, [watch the instruction video](http://vimeo.com/106846278).
 (Hang on to your solution, so you can submit it in the form.)
 - Finally, fill out the form below.